 A Host Of Sensors And Arm 0 on a Serial port

-This is a USB multi-function dongle that looks like a serial port to many host operating systems.
-Then the serial port connects to an Arm 070 processor on the dongle using a simple serial protocol.
-The Arm processor operates an Accelerometer/Gyro and Magnometer as well as analog or GPIO ports.
+This is a USB MultiPort I dongle that looks like a serial port to many host operating systems.
+The serial port connects to an Arm 070 processor on the dongle using a simple serial protocol.
+An Arm processor operates an Accelerometer/Gyro and Magnometer as well as analog or GPIO ports.

-The board is 20mm x 37mm before the USB jack sticks out farther as shown.
+The MultiPort I board is 20mm x 37mm before the USB jack sticks out farther as shown.
 The USB jack is intentially offset so that plugging this into an end slot of a Raspberry Pi set of USB jacks does not block the other USB on the other side.
-Was just very hard to make this 5mm narrower.
+All parts are on the top.

 The idea here is to get a lot of very common robotic hardware IO to be accessable by simple connection to a serial port.
 The CP2012 is common these days so it takes care of the USB to serial and then talks to the Arm STM32F070 M0 processor.